7 Natural Ways to Activate Your Endocannabinoid System

 The neurotransmitter anandamide carries messages throughout the ECS system.
 It plays a key role in the central and peripheral nervous systems, meaning anandamide impacts almost every process and system in the human body.

-For example, researchers have found that an anandamide deficiency is linked to stress.
+For example, researchers have found that an anandamide deficiency is linked to tension.
 It is just one reason you may need to upregulate cannabinoid receptors.
 There is a theory called clinical endocannabinoid deficiency (CED) syndrome which says CED may contribute to disorders, all of which often have unknown sources and are hard to treat.

 “A common question is: Does the body produce THC? “

 As mentioned, the body produces natural cannabinoids (endogenous cannabinoids).
 The brain does not make THC like that found in the cannabis plant, but the brain does manufacture proteins that act the same way as THC.
 THC and the endocannabinoid anandamide have similar chemical structures.
-Both interact with CB1 receptors, and both can modulate things like pain perception.
+Both interact with CB1 receptors, and both can modulate things like perception.

 Natural Ways to Enhance Your Endocannabinoid System